-My favorite part of our wedding invitations is the wedding RSVP mad lib cards we created.
+My favorite part of our wedding invitations is the mad lib wedding rsvps we created.
 Instead of asking guests to mail back a boring card, we got creative and made a fill-in-the-blank, mad lib style RSVP card.
 The card was a big hit so I wanted to share it with you today.
 You are welcome to adapt it for your own invitations.

-If you’re having trouble reading from the photo, here’s the text:
+If you’re having trouble reading the photo, here’s the text:

 Fill in the blanks!

 We are/I am ___________ (adjective) to be invited to Emily & David’s wedding

 We are/I am ___________ (adjective) that we ______ (can/cannot) be there.

 We hope the DJ plays _____________ (favorite song) so we can _________ (verb).

 We tucked the diy RSVP card into our pocket invitation with the other inserts and eagerly waited for replies to start rolling in.